 Why using Modern Authentication requires a Global Admin account with a Mailbox authenticating the account

-For connecting AskCody to Microsoft Exchange using Modern Authentication (Oauth), verifying that a mailbox exists for the user (the email address) is part of the validation and verification process.
-This ensures that a connection between the Exchange mailboxes and AskCody can be established.
+For integrating AskCody with Microsoft Exchange using Modern Authentication (Oauth), verifying that a mailbox exists for the user (the email address) is part of the validation and verification process.
+This ensures that an integration between the Exchange mailboxes and AskCody can be established.

-In the AskCody Admin Center, when creating a connection to Exchange using Modern Authentication, AskCody verifies that connection by checking whether a mailbox exists for the email address of the user that is currently logged in to the AskCody Admin Center.
+In the AskCody Admin Center, when creating an integration with Exchange using Modern Authentication, AskCody verifies the integration by checking whether a mailbox exists for the email address of the user that is currently logged in to the AskCody Admin Center.
 The email address in question is shown in the upper right corner of any Admin Center page.

-If a mailbox exists with that email address, the connection can be verified.
+If a mailbox exists with that email address, the integration can be verified.
 If not, it can't.
 Therefore it is required that a Global Admin account has a mailbox.

-This means that the Global Admin does not need to have a mailbox or even be an active user after the connection has been established unless the connection needs to be re-authenticated.
+This means that the Global Admin does not need to have a mailbox or even be an active user after the integration has been established unless the integration needs to be re-authenticated.

-As an extreme example, it would be possible to create a new Global Admin with a mailbox, approve the AskCody EWS application, establish a connection, and then delete the Global Admin account completely.
+As an extreme example, it would be possible to create a new Global Admin with a mailbox, approve the AskCody EWS application, establish an integration, and then delete the Global Admin account completely.